 Being American Indian in the United States Today…

-There is a growing belief in American society that American Indians have struck it rich with the establishment of Indian casinos.
-According to "A Survey of Grant Giving by American Indian Foundations and Organizations" by Native Americans in Philanthropy, the needs of reservation Indians are so great that even if the total annual American Indian gaming revenue in the country could be divided equally among all reservations, the amount distributed per person would still not be enough to raise American Indian per capita income (currently $11,259) to anywhere near the national average of $21,587.
-Of the more than 550 Indian nations, only 224 are involved in gaming.
-Many tribes may never participate in gaming because of their geographic location in rural, unpopulated areas.
+There is a growing belief in American society that American Indians have struck it rich with the establishment of Indian gaming casinos.
+According to a Survey of Grant Giving by American Indian Foundations and Organizations by Native Americans in Philanthropy (1996), “The needs of reservation Indians are so great that even if the total annual American Indian gaming revenue in the country could be divided equally among all the reservations in the country, the amount distributed per person would still not be enough to raise American Indian per capita income (currently $11,259) to anywhere near the national average of $21,587.”
+Of the more than 560 Indian nations across America, only 240 are involved in gaming, with a mixed of financial success.
+Many tribes may never participate in gaming because of their remote geographic location in rural, unpopulated areas.

 According to the U.S. Commission on Civil Rights in 2003:

 * The poverty rate for American Indians living on reservations (31.2%) is nearly three times the national rate.

 * On some reservations, unemployment levels have reached 85%.
 Overall, the unemployment rate on reservations is over two times the national average.

 * Over 22% of American Indians do not have enough food to meet their basic needs.

 * One in five homes on reservations lack complete plumbing facilities and less than 50% are connected to the public sewer system.
 This has resulted in many health and environmental hazards.